 Update Your Resume - It is essential to have a resume that reflects your current skills and experiences, as most companies will be forwarding copies of resumes to many departments within their organization.
 Typos, grammatical errors, and inaccurate information are not acceptable.
 The second an employer sees any of these, he or she will question your abilities, particularly your attention to detail.
-Make sure that others have proofread your resume for accuracy; your program coordinator in the Office of Co-op & Career Services is available to check it over.
+Make sure that others have proofread your resume for accuracy; your Career Services Coordinator in the Office of Career Services and Co-op is available to check it over.

 Be Prepared to Ask Questions - Try to have one or two questions in mind for each employer, based on your research of and interest in the company.
 Do not ask the recruiters personal questions.